 Have a talk with children about strangers and why they should never leave with someone they don't know.
 In addition to having this conversation, parents can be prepared by keeping a SmileSafe photo ID card accessible.
 If a child goes missing, law enforcement can call the phone number on the card and retrieve a current photo of the missing child, usually within 15 minutes.
 This photo can be used to help police and the community locate the child as quickly as possible.
 Lifetouch Portraits supplies SmileSafe cards at no cost to all families who purchase school portraits from them.

 Kids are still learning to chew thoroughly and eat without rushing.
 Choking is a major concern, especially for preschool-age children.
 Caregivers should always make sure to cut food into small bite-size pieces, especially hot dogs, grapes, cheese and raw vegetables — all foods known to pose a higher choking risk.
 What's more, consider taking a CPR class that explains the proper procedures for children.
 Knowing what to do in case of an emergency is very empowering.

 Remember, nobody knows it all.
 If you're unsure about safety steps for your kids, be proactive and ask.
 Your family doctor, kids' teachers, local law enforcement organizations and even fellow parents are great resources for safety tips for kids.

-June is National Safety Month, which serves as a wonderful reminder for parents, teachers and caregivers to review important safety steps to keep kids safe.
+November is Child Safety Protection Month, which serves as a wonderful reminder for parents, teachers and caregivers to review important safety steps to keep kids safe.
 Check out these five common dangers and how you can keep your kids safe.